osrf/subt/submitted_models/ctu_cras_norlab_absolem_sensor_config_1/specifications.md

 There is a little "tower" (or a "rod") to which we attach our communication device (Mobilicom MCU-30 Lite).
 This device is modeled just by the generic SubT comms plugin.

 The tracks and flippers have to be approximated by wheels, as DartSim/Ignition Gazebo have no support for tracked vehicles.
 There is a working model for ODE/Gazebo, but there is no straight way of transferring it to Ignition Gazebo.
 This approximation results in worse performance on obstacles, and it can even happen that a piece of terrain gets "stuck" right between two wheels and the robot would completely stop in a case that would not be a problem with real tracks.

-The RGBD camera has no depth noise at all.
-That is a problem of Ignition Gazebo.

 ## Validation and Specification Links
 * Vehicle Links: